BarnsleySkunkworks/barnsleyskunkworks.github.io/README.md

-# Barnsley Skunkworks
+# Innovation Group

-Barnsley Skunkworks is a small and loosely structured group of people coming together monthly to research and develop innovative technology ideas, prototypes and solutions to issues identified in Barnsley, South Yorkshire.
+Our innovation group is a small and loosely structured group of people coming together monthly to research and develop innovative technology ideas, prototypes and solutions to issues identified in Barnsley, South Yorkshire.

 For the moment it's run by the local council and limited to employees but once the honeymoon period passes and all the kinks are tweaked out of how the whole thing works, the intention is to open it up to the wider community.